Mosca42/WorldProtector/README.md

 * No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-# Planned features
+# Possible future features

 *  Provide simple gui for choosing flag/region, since there could be many to cycle through
 *  Define any shape as a region
 *  Region highlighting
-*  Compass support for regions
 *  Configuration support
-*  CLI flags per dimension - Save flags per dimension in overworld nbt
+*  CLI: flags per dimension
-*  Region claiming - Maybe with additional subregions for players
+*  Region claiming for players (maybe with additional subregions for players)